freepart2022/FreePart-22/README.md

 Details are shown in [`Application List`](Application).

 ## **Impact of Vulnerability**
-We evluated the CVEs of popular data processing frameworks including `OpenCV`, `Numpy`, `Pillow`, `TensorFlow`, `PyTorch` and `Caffe` and found that 59/92 CVEs are in Phase 1, 33/92 CVEs are in phase 2 and no CVE is in Phase 3.
+We evluated the CVEs of popular data processing frameworks including and found that TensorFlow (172 CVEs), Pillow (44 CVEs), OpenCV (22 CVEs), and NumPy (3 CVEs) had a total of 241 CVEs.

 Details about the information in each phase are in [`Application List`](Application).

 `CVE cases` contains the POC image used by us to trigger the vulnerabilities of the underlying frameworks.

 ## List of TensorFlow APIs
-In section 10, we mentioned that we could not put the whole list of categorized TensorFlow APIs due to the page limit.
+In section XXX, we mentioned that we could not put the whole list of categorized TensorFlow APIs due to the page limit.

 `TF API` contains the full list of TensorFlow API categorization.